 For the 3rd consecutive year, Broadcast Management Group was contracted to provide live production support for “IMDb Live After the Emmys” – a 60-minute post-show immediately following the 71st Emmy Awards in Los Angeles.
 This year’s production streamed live to Twitch, Twitter, Amazon Prime Video, IMDb.com and Alexa-connected devices.
 With the live show now behind us, we’re taking a breather and putting together a behind-the-scenes recap of our latest award show production for IMDb.
 Here’s a closer look at our production footprint and the technology used to execute “IMDb Live After the Emmys.”

-Prior to the start of the Emmys broadcast, IMDb had a correspondent on the red carpet (which was actually purple) who was interviewing Emmy nominees on their way into the Microsoft Theatre.
+Prior to the start of the Emmys broadcast, IMDb had a correspondent on the red carpet (actually, it was purple) who was interviewing Emmy nominees on their way into the Microsoft Theatre.
 Our red-carpet camera, audio and comms were fed back to our truck via fiber.
 The red-carpet interviews were ISO recorded in EVS and each individual interview was clipped and sent to the IMDb editing team via the NAS workflow.
-The red-carpet interviews were edited together into a red-carpet sizzle reel, which was played back as a package during the live post show.
+The red-carpet interviews were edited together into a red-carpet sizzle reel.
+They were played back as a package during the live post-show.

 If you’re looking for support for an upcoming live production, contact us any time.
 We’d welcome the opportunity to work together.